sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/excel.rst

 Excel
 ===========
+This node creates a dataset from an Excel file.

 Below is a sample workflow which contains the Read Excel processor in Fire Insights.
 It demonstrates the usage of Read Excel node to create a dataset from an excel file.